 Jay is also interested in the temporal and spatial variability of the 'activation' turn in labour market and social security policy and how this manifests in policy discourse.
 The focus here is in unpacking the interplay of discourse and the 'material' as actors compete to support or displace dominant interpretations and representations of desirable and feasible forms of governance that support or contest particular power relations and patterns of inequality.
-Recent work in this area has explored the emergence of a social democratic imaginary in Scotland that provides for a vision of contemporary and future welfare governance that challanges that of the UK Government.
+Recent work in this area has explored the emergence of a social democratic imaginary in Scotland that provides for a vision of contemporary and future welfare governance thatdiffers from that of the UK Government.

 During 2016-17 Jay was engaged in research for the project: 'Bringing labour back in: class antagonism, labour agency and Britain’s active labour market reforms', supported by a fellowship from the Independent Social Research Foundation.
 The study examines the evolution of active labour market policy in Britain from the mid 1970s and how the development of conditionality and workfare both shaped, and was shaped by, practices of resistance, subversion and evasion.

 Prior to moving to Edinburgh, Jay held a lectureship in social policy at Queen’s University, Belfast and has held research positions at the University of Manchester and the University of Nottingham.
 He has worked on policy related projects for a variety of organisations including Age NI; the National Association of Welfare Rights Advisors; the National Audit Office; the Department for Work and Pensions and Salford City Council.

 - Member of the Editorial Collective of the journal- Critical Social Policy